ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/10562853">seros</a></p>

 In 2025, the Chinese-speaking mapping scene achieved a lot.
 For instance, in the osu!
-Beatmapping World Championship (o!BWC), the CN team—composed almost entirely of new mappers—advanced to the Top 16, while the TW team secured a 3rd place finish.
+Beatmapping World Championship (o!BWC), team China — composed almost entirely of new mappers — advanced to the Top 16, while the team Taiwan secured a 3rd place finish.
 Do you think the trend of the Chinese mapping scene is looking up?
 Is Chinese mapping back?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/1343783" style="background-image: url('/wiki/shared/avatars/pw384.jpg')"></a>